heejungshim/BayesCAT/README.md

 This repository contains BayesCAT, a software package implementing a Bayesian Co-estimation of Alignment and Tree, described in [Shim and Larget 2015](https://github.com/heejungshim/BayesCAT/tree/master/doc/paper).

-BayesCAT used [HMMoC](http://bioinformatics.oxfordjournals.org/lookup/doi/10.1093/bioinformatics/btm350) to generate scripts implementing hidden Mark models.
+BayesCAT used [HMMoC](http://bioinformatics.oxfordjournals.org/lookup/doi/10.1093/bioinformatics/btm350) to generate scripts implementing hidden Markov models.

 BayesCAT is a free software, you can redistribute it and/or modify it under the terms of the GNU General Public License (GPLv3+).